halostatue/starlist/README.md

 # Starlist

+This action queries the GitHub API to get the list of the user's stars and generates markdown containing the list of stars grouped by implementation language.
+This is an incompatible fork of [simonecorsi/mawesome][mawesome].

+The generated markdown is output as a single file using a [Nunjucks][nunjucks] template.

 This action queries the GitHub API to get list of the user's stars and generates a list ordered by implementation language.
-This is an incompatible fork of [simonecorsi/mawesome][mawesome].

 An example can be seen at [halostatue/stars][stars].

 ## Requirements

-- An empty repository
+- A (mostly) empty repository.
-- A personal GitHub API key
+- A GitHub Personal Access Token

 ## Configuration